sslyu/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/retirement.md

 5. Click ![1847](../images/1847.png)(**Configuration**), then ![1862](../images/1862.png)(**Add a new Button**).

-6. Type in a button text and button hover text, and select the image you want to use.
+6. Type in a button text and button hover text, and select the image that you want to use.

 7. In **Object Details**, select **Request** from the **/System/Process/** dropdown.
 By default, the message is `create`.
 Do not change it.